Minimum length uncertainty relations in the presence of dark energy: Introduction

-As a geometrical effect, $\Lambda$ may be interpreted as a {\it minimum space-time curvature}, or minimum gravitational field strength.
-This clearly has implications for any model of gravitationally-induced wave function collapse, including the K-model, as well as for any MLUR purporting to include quantum gravity effects, {\it irrespective} of the measurement problem.
-Nonetheless, even if the true origin of dark energy is of a particle nature, the exotic form of matter to which it corresponds necessarily {\it sources} a minimum positive curvature, $\Lambda > 0$, in otherwise `empty' space.
-As we will see, this has profound implications for K{\' a}rolyh{\' a}zy's model, which originally assumed quantum fluctuations of asymptotically flat (i.e. Minkowski) space \cite{Karolyhazy:1966zz,KFL}.
+Hence, $\Lambda$ may be interpreted as a {\it minimum space-time curvature}, or minimum gravitational field strength.
+This clearly has implications for any MLUR purporting to include quantum gravity effects, including K{\' a}rolyh{\' a}zy's model, which originally assumed quantum fluctuations of asymptotically flat space \cite{Karolyhazy:1966zz,KFL}.
 By contrast, we embed a K-type model in a realistic background geometry, incorporating the effects of dark energy.
 A key consequence of the existence of a positive cosmological constant is the existence of a fundamental horizon for {\it all} observers (including quantum mechanical `particles'), the de Sitter horizon, $l_{\rm dS} \sim 1/\sqrt{\Lambda}$.
-We argue that this necessarily implies a modification of the MLUR (\ref{Karolyhazy_MLUR_Intro}), including minimum curvature/finite-horizon effects.
+We argue that this necessarily implies a modification of the MLUR (\ref{Karolyhazy_MLUR_Intro}), including minimum curvature / finite-horizon effects.
 As with the original model presented in \cite{Karolyhazy:1966zz,KFL}, our model has the theoretical advantage of involving {\it no free parameters}.
 The main difference is that the MLUR obtained by considering a hazy space-time, {\`a} la K{\' a}rolyh{\' a}zy, in the presence of dark energy, necessarily involves $G$, $c$, $\hbar$ {\it and} $\Lambda$.